nsfinkelstein/blog/content/posts/2023-03-20-predictive-and-anomalous-curiosity.md

 But curiosity doesn't require this kind of prediction.
 When we encounter something that's totally new to us &mdash; something we don't quite know how to make sense of &mdash; we can get curious about it, even without making predictions.
-This kind of curiosity is better simulated by an unsupervised loss, which is evaluated on how well its "mental model" accords with reality.
-Just as we're driven to find out more about _anomalies_ in our lives, the agent would be driven to refine its "mental model" to account for the input that strikes it as strange.
+This kind of curiosity is better simulated by an unsupervised loss, which reflects how well a model captures patterns in the data.
+Just as we're driven to find out more about _anomalies_ in our lives, the agent would be driven to refine its "mental model" to account for the input that strikes it as strange, i.e. that does not match the patterns it has identified.
 I think of this as a more _reflective_ kind of curiosity.
-As we try to synthesize and assimilate information about the world, we notice and wonder about pieces that don't quite fit.
+As we try to synthesize and assimilate information about the world, we notice and wonder about pieces that don't quite fit in.

 What would happen if we created an agent with both predictive and anomalous curiosity?
 I wonder.